nasa/Common-Metadata-Repository/resources/docs/rest-api/index.md

 ## Errors

-When CMR OPeNDAP returns errors, it does so in a consistent format.
+When CMR Service-Bridge returns errors, it does so in a consistent format.
 In particular, the body of the HTTP response is a JSON string (or stream) representing an object with one key, `errors`, an associated value being an array of the errors encountered.

-> CMR OPeNDAP error format
+> CMR Service-Bridge error format

 ```
 {